delegate365/GovernanceToolkit365/API-provision-group.md

 | AppSecret | /95=BRZ...
 | TenantID | 21e6f8d3...

-Use a tool to test the HTTP API requests.
-You can use any tool.
-This article here is using [Postman](https://www.getpostman.com/downloads/).
+Use any tool to test the HTTP API requests.
+This page here is using [Postman](https://www.getpostman.com/downloads/).

+## ProvisionGroup with Postman

-Follow the steps to provision a new Office 365 Group or Team.
+Follow the steps to provision a new Microsoft 365 Group or Team.

 - Postman allows to work with HTTP requests.
 After installing and opening the app, it looks empty as here.
 [![link](./images/api-1.png)](./images/api-1.png "Click to enlarge")